alkhimey/LatticeAnimals/Readme.md

 ## Protocol

 The communication between the server and the client is based on HTTP.
-The servers runs an HTTP server and the client is the on who initiates the communication.
+The servers runs an HTTP server and the client is the one responisble to initiates the communication.

 ### Version